Key Differences Between A Khata and B Khata Property Tax

 What are the Major Differences between A Khata and B Khata?

-A Khata owners enjoy benefits such as easy tax filing, trade licences and loans.
+A Khata owners enjoy benefits such as easy tax filing, trade licences, and loans.
 B Khata properties lack necessary documentation like completion or occupancy certificates because they deviate from the approved building plans.
 As a result, they become ineligible for certain privileges and benefits.

 Following a Karnataka High Court order in December 2014, the legal status of B Khata properties underwent a significant change.
 Previously, these properties enjoyed certain rights similar to A Khata properties.
-However, the court order nullified their legal standing, categorising them as illegal properties.
+However, the court order nullified their legal standing, effectively categorising them as illegal properties.

 Let’s look at the key differences between A Khata and B Khata, in the table below: